PayU-EMEA/woo-payu-payment-gateway/readme.txt

 == Frequently Asked Questions ==

-= Does this load external javacript resources ? =
+= Does this load external javascript resources ? =

 Yes, it does.
-For card payment we used [PayU Secure Form](https://developers.payu.com/en/card_tokenization.html#secureform) and for proper working it is necessary to load Secure Form JS SDK from the * .payu.com domain.
+* For card payment we used [PayU Secure Form](https://developers.payu.com/en/card_tokenization.html#secureform) and for proper working it is necessary to load Secure Form JS SDK from the secure.payu.com domain.
 As a result, you do not need to have PCI DSS, PayU does it for you.
+* For presenting minimal installment amount we used [Widget Installments](https://developers.payu.com/en/installments.html#installments_best_practices_mini) and plugin loads the script from the static.payu.com domain.

 == Changelog ==
 = 2.0.19 =